 Limit the combined amount of co-payment for all children to a percentage of family income.
-List the percentage of the co-payment limit and e) How will the Lead Agency ensure that the family contribution/co-payment, based on a f) To support parental choice and equal access to the full range of child care options, does the Lead Agency choose the option to allow providers to charge families additional amounts above the required co-payment in instances where the provider's price exceeds the subsidy payment (98.45(b)(5))?
+List the percentage of the co-payment limit and f) To support parental choice and equal access to the full range of child care options, does the Lead Agency choose the option to allow providers to charge families additional amounts above the required co-payment in instances where the provider's price exceeds the subsidy payment (98.45(b)(5))?